 Therapy Dogs International (TDI) tests and registers therapy dogs.
-TDI is a volunteer group, but your pup must be at least a year old and pass the AKC’s Canine Good Citizen test.
+TDI is a volunteer group, but your pup must be at least a year old and pass the American Kennel Club’s (AKC) Canine Good Citizen test.
 A great place to start is with the AKC S.T.A.R.
 Puppy Program.
-After that, you and the dog must be assessed by a TDI evaluator for temperament and suitability for the job.
+After that, you and the dog must be assessed by a TDI evaluator for temperament and suitability for

 According to the AKC website, there are 10 separate tests within its Canine Good Citizen program, some of which are self-explanatory.